Generic Name: docetaxel (DOE-se-TAX-el)

 Important safety information:

-- Docetaxel may cause dizziness.
-This effect may be worse if you take it with alcohol or certain medicines.
+- Docetaxel may cause dizziness or drowsiness.
+These effects may be worse if you take it with alcohol or certain medicines.
 Use docetaxel with caution.
-Do not drive or perform other possibly unsafe tasks until you know how you react to it.
+Do not drive or perform other possibly unsafe tasks for 1 to 2 hours after the infusion and until you know how you react to it.

 - Docetaxel may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.